Logic Model Checking, Caltech 2013, Winter Term

 Lectures

-- You are strongly encouraged to attend all the lectures, to ask questions, to start discussions.
+- You are expected to attend all lectures, ask questions, start discussions, suggest problems.

 install it on your system.
-If using a Windows PC, make sure you can compile the code
+Make sure you can compile the code correctly.
+Try

-(To use the GIUI, you must also have a recent version of
+(To use the GUI, you must have a current version of

 tcl/tk and graphiz/dot installed on your system).